Catalonia poised to call early poll as proxy independence vote

 Last week, Catalan officials presented plans for a future Catalan tax agency and adopted a decree paving the way for a public credit institution to be turned into a Catalan central bank.

 - 'Together for yes' -

-The joint list, called "Together for Yes", includes the ruling CDC party, the left-wing separatist ERC and associations which have in organised massive pro-independence demonstrations in the region.
+The joint list, called "Together for yes", includes Mas's conservative nationalist CDC party, the left-wing separatist ERC and members of influential associations which have in recent years organised massive pro-independence demonstrations in the region.

 A smaller far-left party supporting independence, CUP, has refused to join the alliance but could prove key to achieving the majority in the regional assembly which the pro-independence camp says would be sufficient to implement its secession plans.